Menu

 people buying cannabis at a storefront

-Cannabis use rates and daily use have skyrocketed nationally in young adults.
 Specific cannabis products—especially if marketed with youth-appealing features—may attract adolescent and young-adult consumers, increasing the importance of identifying policies that will limit problematic market-place practices.

 Identifying tobacco and alcohol product types and marketing that appeal to young people has led to important public health protections.
 This study provides the first look at recreational (adult-use or non-medical) cannabis retail sales in California, and sales by age group—identifying cannabis products that are attractive to young adults, with the goal of helping to inform regulation that may be needed to protect this vulnerable group.

-In this study, PHI researchers Dr. Lynn Silver and Alisa Padon, along with partners from the UC Irvine, identify cannabis products according to their appeal among young adults and measure product sales trends.
+In this study, PHI researchers Dr. Lynn Silver and Dr. Alisa Padon, along with partners from the UC Irvine, identify cannabis products according to their appeal among young adults and measure product sales trends.
 The research, “Young adult retail purchases of cannabis, product category preferences and sales trends in California 2018–21: Differences compared with older adults,” was published in the journal Addiction.

 see the full study